4k4xs4pH1r3/Flipper-Zero/README.md

 # Flipper Zero

-## Is a portable multi-tool for pentesters and geeks in a toy-like body
+## Is a portable multi-tool for pen-testers and geeks in a toy-like body

-It loves hacking digital stuff, such as radio protocols, access control systems, hardware and more.
-It's fully open-source and customizable, so you can extend it in whatever way you like.
+It loves hacking digital stuff like radio protocols, access control systems, and hardware.
+It's fully open-source and customizable, you can extend it.

-### How to Buy ?
+### How to Buy?

 [Flipper Zero Shop](https://shop.flipperzero.one/)\
 [Joom](https://www.joom.com/en/stores/62f64f81a96fa268df9eaa2e)\